kubarrr/VLM-Visual-Perspective-Taking/README.md

 [vpt_paper.pdf](vpt_our_research_paper.pdf)

 ## Abstract
-We present the results of an academic project focused on enhancing visual perspective-taking abilities in VisionLanguage Models (VLMs).
-We replicate the APC-VLM (Attribute-Partitioned
+We present the results of an academic project focused on enhancing visual perspective-taking abilities in Vision Language Models (VLMs).
+We replicate the APC-VLM (Attribute-Partitioned
-Concept Vision-Language Model) framework, originally designed to simulate human-like mental transformations of scenes via abstract 3D representations.
+Concept Vision-Language Model) framework, originally designed to simulate human-like mental transformations of scenes via abstract 3D representations.
-Our implementation reproduces the original pipeline, including object detection, segmentation, depth estimation, coordinate transformation and numerical prompts.
-We evaluate proposed method on our own specially prepared dataset, designed for assessing allocentric reasoning.
-This paper summarizes the full implementation process, experimental setup, observed limitations and resulting insights into VLM capabilities in spatial reasoning.
+Our implementation reproduces the original pipeline, including object detection, segmentation, depth estimation, coordinate transformation and numerical prompts.
+We evaluate proposed method on our own specially prepared dataset, designed for assessing allocentric reasoning.
+This paper summarizes the full implementation process, experimental setup, observed limitations and resulting insights into VLM capabilities in spatial reasoning.